 The NCT has embarked on a project to fast-track the payments of Tribunal members.
-Tribunal members payments are processed on a weekly basis, ensuring greater commitment and availability of our members.
-The finance output of paying suppliers within 20 business days, on average will contribute to reducing the administrative burden and supporting SMME's as per the Outcome 2 of the dtic that relates to Transformation.
+Tribunal members' payments are processed on a weekly basis, ensuring greater commitment and availability of our members.
+The finance output of paying suppliers within 20 business days, on average will contribute to reducing the administrative burden and supporting SMMEs.

-The NCT's outputs with regard to the up-time of its systems, its security and business continuity initiatives contribute to ensuring that the NCT does not suffer major setbacks and that the Case Management system is available to the filing parties as well as Tribunal members 24/7.
+The NCT's outputs regarding the uptime of its systems, its security, and its business continuity initiatives contribute to ensuring that the NCT does not suffer major setbacks and that the Case Management system is available to the filing parties as well as Tribunal members 24/7.
 The implementation of an Artificial Intelligence and Knowledge Management system will further enhance efficiency in adjudication.
-These outputs therefore contribute to Output 40.